On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Implications for Cosmic Magnetogenesis

 for the dominant magnetic mode (see also solutions (\ref{lsB2}) and ({\ref{smB1})).
 Given that the energy density of a stiff medium drops as $\rho\propto a^{-6}$, we deduce that $\rho_B/\rho\propto a^6$ as long as $p=\rho$ is the equation of state of the dominant matter component.
-This implies that a very brief stiff-matter epoch before the start of the radiation era could lead to a substantial magnetic amplification without necessarily affecting the observational constraints.\footnote{A period of stiff-matter dominance, prior to the radiation era, was originally proposed by Zeldovich~\cite{Z}.
+This implies that a very brief stiff-matter epoch before the start of the radiation era could lead to a substantial magnetic amplification without necessarily affecting the observational constraints.~\footnote{A period of stiff-matter dominance, prior to the radiation era, was originally proposed by Zeldovich~\cite{Z}.
 Provided this epoch was sufficiently brief, it could have left fundamental physical processes, like primordial nucleosynthesis (with $T_{NS}\simeq1$~MeV), unaffected.
-The possibility that a phase of stiff-matter domination could assist the survival of inflationary magnetic fields has also been raised in~\cite{FJS}.} In terms of temperature, the radiation epoch typically spans from $T_{RH}\simeq10^{10}$~GeV up to $T_{eq}\simeq10^{-9}$~GeV.
-Therefore, if the universe is dominated by stiff matter between, say, $T_{RH}\simeq10^{10}$~GeV and $T\simeq10^7$~GeV, the residual magnetic strength will increase from $10^{-27}$~G to $10^{-15}$~G. The latter lies well within the typical galactic-dynamo requirements and it is also very close to the recently reported magnetic strengths in empty intergalactic space~\cite{NV}.
+The~possibility that a phase of stiff-matter domination could assist the survival of inflationary magnetic fields has also been raised in~\cite{FJS}.} In terms of temperature, the radiation epoch typically spans from $T_{RH}\simeq10^{10}$~GeV up to $T_{eq}\simeq10^{-9}$~GeV.
+Therefore, if the universe is dominated by stiff matter between, say, $T_{RH}\simeq10^{10}$~GeV and $T=T_{SM}\simeq10^7$~GeV, the residual magnetic strength will increase from $10^{-27}$~G to $10^{-21}$~G (see~\cite{T3} for the details), which lies within the typical galactic-dynamo requirements.
+A longer phase of stiff-matter domination, say up to $T_{SM}\simeq10^4$~GeV, will boost the final magnitude of the $B$-field close to $10^{-15}$~G, that is very close to the recently reported magnetic strengths in empty intergalactic space~\cite{NV}-\cite{CBF}.
 We also note that during the final stages of inflation, when the inflaton rolls down its potential, the effective equation of state is that of stiff matter.
 Thus, in principle at least, one might be able to take advantage of this brief period to further enhance the magnetic field's strength.

-\subsection{Non-conventional scenarios}
+\subsection{Non-Conventional Scenarios}